3650-Real-Estate-Trust-2-LLC/2023-01-popcorn-findings/data/mookimgo-Q.md

 But this code is returning `VaultMetadata`, which is wrong.
 In this implementation, this function is working exactly same as getVault, which should not be expected.

-# 2. AdapterBases FEE_RECIPIENT can not be changed
+# 2. AdapterBase's FEE_RECIPIENT can not be changed

 No change can be made for this FEE_RECIPIENT, consider adding a function to change it